antoinejeannot/daidai/README.md

 `daidai` implements intelligent caching to optimize performance:

 - Assets are cached based on their configuration parameters
-- File dependencies use a content-addressed store for efficient storage
+- Artifacts use a content-addressed store for efficient storage
 - Memory usage is tracked (when pympler is installed, `pip install daidai[memory]`)
 - Cache invalidation is handled automatically based on dependency changes